West Chester University

 Dr. Tennille has taught advanced clinical social work practice at the University of Pennsylvania since 2003 and also at Temple University in 2012 and 2013.
 Her research focuses on developing effective models for teaching evidence-based practice in social work, HIV prevention, and the role of intimacy in mental health recovery.
 She has worked in direct practice, services research, and administration in public mental health and HIV/AIDS services for more than 25 years.
 In recent years she has been part of a research team of therapists expertly trained to provide Motivational Interviewing to women in emergency room settings.
 Dr. Tennille is passionate about social justice, teaching, and continuing her lines of research and scholarship.
 She received her PhD in Social Welfare from the University of Pennsylvania.

 Ms. Sullivan collaborates with the MSW and BSW programs at West Chester as the Director of Field Education for Philadelphia.
 Her field experience in micro and macro practice, as well as social work research, has enhanced her passion for social justice, especially involving the critical and devastating crisis of mass incarceration in the United States.
 She was most recently a program manager at Philadelphia FIGHT’s Institute for Community Justice.
 She has also worked in the fields of family homelessness policy advocacy and case management, school-based social work as a violence prevention specialist and sexual health educator, and in a peace and justice exchange program for teens.
-She earned her MSW at Temple University and an undergraduate degree in psychology at Fordham University.
+She earned her MSW at Temple University.

 Ms. VanderMeulen was a full-time freelance writer, specializing in higher education and business, before coming to West Chester.
 She volunteers with Chester County Futures and the undergraduate admissions office at American University.
 Ms. VanderMeulen is working toward her M.Ed. in School Counseling at West Chester University.